HazyResearch/deepdive/doc/doc/basics/extractors.md

 **1. Executing a database query**
 -->

-A SQL statement for PostgresSQL, as in the example above.
+A SQL statement for PostgreSQL, as in the example above.

 <!--
 **2. Reading from a CSV or TSV File**